ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 # Migrating custom plugins

 If you have created custom plugins for CKEditor&nbsp;5, you will need to adjust them to make them work with the new installation methods.
-The migration process will be slightly different depending on whether you only want to support the new installation methods or also maintain backwards compatibility with the old installation methods.
+The migration process is slightly different depending on whether you only want to support the new installation methods or also maintain backwards compatibility with the old installation methods.

 <info-box warning>
-	This migration guide assumes that you created a custom plugin using our {@link framework/development-tools/package-generator/using-package-generator package generator}.
-If you created your plugin in any other way, you will need to adjust the steps accordingly.
+	This migration guide assumes that you have created a custom plugin using our {@link framework/development-tools/package-generator/using-package-generator package generator}.
+If you created your plugin in a different way, you will need to adjust the steps accordingly.
 </info-box>

 ## Prerequisites